An a posteriori error estimator for the spectral fractional power of the Laplacian: Problem statement

 \subsection{Rational approximation}

-Our method relies on rational approximations of the real function $\lambda \mapsto \lambda^{-s}$ for $s$ in $(0, 1)$ and $\lambda \geqslant \lambda_0$ for some fixed $\lambda_0 > 0$.
-We are particularly interested in an example provided in \cite{Bonito2013}.
-This example is based on the following expression derived from Euler's reflection formula
+Our method relies on rational approximations of the real function $\lambda \mapsto \lambda^{-s}$ for $\lambda \geqslant \lambda_0$ where $\lambda_0 > 0$ is a fixed lower bound and for $s$ in $(0, 1)$.
+We present here the two examples we are interested in: the BP method introduced in \cite{Bonito2013} and the BURA method presented in \cite{Harizanov2016}.

+Both these methods are rational approximation methods; they aim at approximating the function $\lambda \mapsto \lambda^{-s}$ by a rational function of the form